Relief for Homeowners and Renters

 The new mission rules classify a greater portion of business as mission-driven in most markets, but the new cap rules no longer have different affordability criteria depending on markets.
 Previously markets such as New York City and Miami, where tenants spend a relatively high percentage of their income on housing, were designated as cost-burdened rental markets and had higher AMI thresholds, under which the financing would be classified mission-driven or could even be excluded from the cap.
 In 2021, these markets receive the same treatment as other markets in the country.
 As a result, larger more expensive markets may see changes in volume.

 Using the same threshold for high-cost burdened areas and low cost-burdened areas may incentivize a shift toward the lower-cost markets since a relatively lower percentage of units qualify as mission-driven business in high cost-burdened areas.
-The result is that we expect some business will flow from higher-cost areas like San Francisco and Los Angeles, to lower-cost areas such as Atlanta and Denver.
+The result is that we expect some business will flow from higher-cost areas like San Francisco and Los Angeles, to lower-cost areas like Phoenix and Denver.

 Units in rural areas, manufactured housing communities, and units in small multifamily properties may also see changes in volume, but likely to a lesser extent.
 Finally, seniors housing and Targeted Affordable Housing will not be affected by the rule change and those businesses will likely unfold the same way it has for the past few years.